 Security architecture · Updated 2026-05

 SkinID is engineered as a zero-knowledge system: the server holds opaque ciphertext, your implant holds the key.
 A breach of our database alone yields nothing.
-We can't decrypt your data.
-And that's the point.
+We cannot decrypt your data.
+And that is the point.

-This describes the zero-knowledge encryption regime that becomes active on every customer's account at the moment their chip is provisioned.
-We're transparent about which controls are live today versus on the roadmap.
-See the technical architecture for the rollout status table.
+This describes the zero-knowledge encryption regime that becomes active on every customer's account the moment their chip is provisioned.

 The model in one sentence